Using custom patches is one of the most cost-effective ways to mark a uniform, personalize clothing, and elevate your style!

 This year’s latest fashion trend when it comes to custom patch design is the FlexStyle patch.

 Patches with FlexStyle textures are flexible and soft, giving your insignia a richer, more dynamic appearance.
-It’s one of those iron-on patches.
-In addition to clothing, these can be applied to a wide range of flat surfaces.
-It’s like having a sticker on steroids.

 How To Make Custom Patches?